textpattern/textpattern.github.io/faqs/resetting-admin-password.md

 ## Simple reset procedure

-1. Go to the login page of the website’s back-end; usually located at *example.com/textpattern* (unless the site administrator changed the default location).
+1. Go to the login page of the website's back-end; usually located at *example.com/textpattern* (unless the site administrator changed the default location).
-2. Click the 'Forgot password?’ link.
+2. Click the 'Forgot password?' link.
 3. Enter your login name (username) in the resulting Name field.
 4. Hit the **Reset password** button.